Pell Honors Program

 Through the Pell Honors Program, students enter into respectful but critical debates about God, politics, human nature and ethics, and examine the conflicting conceptions of the “good life” that have unfolded over centuries.
 Students read challenging authors with critical discernment and learn to purposefully argue and justify their own positions cogently and with a sense of style.

 Students must maintain a minimum 3.30 cumulative GPA to remain in the Pell Honors Program.
 To promote a learning and living community, students in the program are housed together during their first year at the University, with the option to live in Pell Honors housing for their second year.

 To be eligible for the Pell Honors Program, students must:

 - Gain admission to Salve Regina

-- Be a recipient of the Dean, Trustee, Presidential or McAuley scholarships, or be nominated by a Salve Regina faculty member or the Office of Admissions
+- Place into the top tier of applicants, or be nominated by a Salve Regina faculty member or the Office of Admissions

 The Pell Honors Program extends through the traditional four years of baccalaureate study and consists of four main components: Specially designed honors sections of core courses, co-curricular activities, a junior-level internship or study abroad experience and the Pell Honors Capstone Experience.

 First year: Participants are required to complete Pell sections of UNV101: University Seminar I and UNV102: University Seminar II.
 They are also required to take Pell sections in two of the following disciplines: political science, history, economics and sociology/anthropology.
 Pell sections carry the letter P in the course code (ex: HIS114-P1).